-Zero Readers is a process-oriented literary journal; this means we handle submissions & publishing differently than your average journal.
-We’re particularly interested in providing poets with feedback and opportunities for revision.
-Most lit journals’ processes come down to primarily yes/no decisions, with relatively few requests for revisions, personal responses, et cetera.
-Zero Readers will endeavor to provide detailed, personal feedback to writing we feel drawn to & to subsequently request revisions, as well as to publish those revisions with great frequency.
+Zero Readers is a process-oriented literary journal; this means we handle submissions & publishing with an eye specifically on feedback and revision.
+We endeavor to provide detailed, personal feedback to writing we feel drawn to & to subsequently request revisions, as well as to publish those revisions with great frequency.
 We believe ZR can be a positive & helpful force for writers’ development, above/beyond simply being a repository for poetry, or just another name in writers’ bios.

 Online submissions open for brief windows when we feel like it, announced in both in this space & via twitter @ZeroReadersMag.